daniloc/ThermTerm/README.md

 # ThermTerm: an open source heat pump controller and home automation terminal, built on ESP32

-**Control heatpumps manually or remotely, using MQTT/Home Assistant**.
+**Control heatpumps manually or remotely via MQTT/Home Assistant**.

 I love my heat pumps.
 They're energy efficient and the fastest way to heat or cool any room.